VerdommeMan/OT-AM/docs/mkdocs/docs/when.md

 ## Bad use cases:
 - Getting the parts in an Area, there are other modules meant for this
-- Areas that arent stationary
+- Areas that aren’t stationary